DavidPhillipOster/ThumbHost3mf/README.md

 * You may find that the Finder has made ThumbHost3MF the default app for .3mf and .gcode files.
 If that happens, in Finder, do a Get Info any .3mf and .gcode file and set the default app to what you wish.

 I'm posting this to get early feedback.
-In an ideal world, the thumnail provider would be inside the PrusaSlicer app and  this app would not be necessary.
+In an ideal world, the thumbnail provider would be inside the PrusaSlicer app and  this app would not be necessary.
 If this app does not break the world, I'll work on submitting a pull request on PrusaSlicer.

 ## License